• Skip to primary navigation

 Tip 2: Separate the doughs in two and try to roll them out as close to rectangles as possible.

 Having pre-cut parchment paper is key for this.
-Also key rolling out your dough as thin as possible.
-The thinner the better, because that's what's going to make these Healthy Homemade Wheat Thins thin and crispy!
+Also key to rolling out your dough as thin as possible.
+The thinner the better, because that’s what’s going to make these Healthy Homemade Wheat Thins thin and crispy!

 rolled out dough with edges cut and then a large rectangle dough.